Discord-Token/Discord-Token-Generator-Proxy/README.md

 # Discord Token Generator Proxy Version
-A Proxyless Discord Token Generator using Playwright (Outdated Version)
+A Discord Token Generator using Playwright (Outdated Version)

 ## Why are we releasing this?
 We originally sold this at a reasonable price (maybe?), but as it was leaked we decided to uploaded it to Github so Discord patches it and no longer works (hopefully)